noreenwu/feedreader-test/README.md

-index.html: is the html base for the feedreader, and includes the script files js/app.js (containing all the feedreader functionality being tested), as well as jasmine/spec/feedreader.js (contains the feedreader tests).
+index.html: is the html base for the feedreader, and includes the script files js/app.js (containing all the feedreader functionality being tested), as well as jasmine/spec/feedreader.js (which contains the feedreader tests).

 Also included are css files css/icomoon.css, css/normalize.css and css/style.css,
 and the font files fonts/icomoon.eot, fonts/icomoon.svg, fonts/icomoon.ttf, and